Eduardo's Medical Emergency Fund

 In all these ways, Eduardo has touched and continues to touch the lives of so many in countless ways.
 We only hope that we have the opportunity to help him in this time of need, as he has for so many before.

-Eduardo is currently being treated for his condition in Thailand in a hospital without the resources to provide him the care he not only needs, but deserves.
+Eduardo is currently being treated for his condition in Miami, FL.
 Any generous donations will be used to assist his family pay for his significant medical expenses that will be paid out of pocket.

 Thank you for taking the time to read this and for your generous support and prayer.
 We will update this page with his story as it progresses.